Conferences and Webinars

 Visit: http://clickertraining.com/clickerexpo for details.

-The unique format will allow you to explore these topics in a way much different from the “typical” conference experience.
-Each presentation will be followed by a short discussion period for the other speakers to ask questions and to discuss the topic with the presenter.
-This will be followed by a question and answer period where the audience will be able to ask additional questions.
+The unique format lets us explore these topics in a way that is very different from the “typical” conference experience.
+Each presentation is followed by a short discussion period for the other speakers to ask questions and to discuss the topic with the presenter.
+This is followed by a question and answer period where the audience is able to ask additional questions.

 This popular conference sells out fast so if you are thinking about attending - don't wait!

-with Alexandra Kurland, Jesús Rosales-Ruiz and Mary Hunter
+with Alexandra Kurland, Jesús Rosales-Ruiz, Mary Hunter, and Michaela Hempen

-During the summer camp, we'll be exploring different questions with an open mind, ready to deviate from a given path, in order to follow a more interesting question.
+During the science camp, we'll be exploring different questions, ready to deviate from a given path, in order to follow a more interesting question.

 We'll make use of inspiring lectures, dynamic discussions, engaging PORTL games, enlightening body awareness exercises, guided Feldenkrais Awareness Through Movement lessons, delicious meals and adventurous campfires to broaden our horizon, deepen our knowledge, and ignite our curiosity.
-And we'll ask our horses for feedback.
-Are we on the right track or do we need to go back, look at a certain question from another angle, explore another approach?
+And we'll ask the resident animals for feedback.
+Are we on the right track, or do we need to go back, look at the questions from another angle, explore another approach?

 I have teamed up with Dominique Day, one of the co-founders of Cavalia to produce a weekly podcast.
 We began the podcasts in March 2018.
 To listen to the podcasts visit: equioisity.com or subscribe to it on itunes.

 In 2018 we also did a series of webinars.
 Our guests included Dr. Jesús Rosales-Ruiz, Dr. Susan Friedman, and Ken Rameriz.
-In 2019 we will continue to bring you these ground-breaking discussions.
+These webinars are available through the equiosity.com web site.
+We will continue to bring you these ground-breaking discussions.
 Bookmark the equiosity.com web site to stay current with webinar schedule.